-Students seeking admission to the respiratory therapy program must complete a:
+Students seeking admission to the Associate Degree in Respiratory Therapy must have:

-- Negative drug screen (a drug screen may be requested at any point in the student's academic progression by school officials and/or clinical placement sites).
-The costs of these tests are the responsibility of the student. - Criminal background check and drug screen with satisfactory findings are required for clinical rotations only.
-Additional requirements of clinical rotations include TDAP vaccine and BLS certification. - An SLE exam is required.
-The minimum passing score on the SLE exam is 21. - Students enrolled in this program must pass all pre-core courses prior to taking any respiratory therapy (RES) courses.
+- The SLE exam is required.
+The minimum passing score on the SLE exam is 21, with a maximum of 2 attempts. - 500 word essay/personal statement explaining why you would like to become a Respiratory Therapist. - Negative drug screen (a drug screen may be requested at any point in the student's academic progression by school officials and/or clinical placement sites). - Criminal background check with satisfactory findings (the cost of the background check is the responsibility of the student). - Personal Interview with the Respiratory Therapy Associate Dean - Students enrolled in this program must pass all pre-core courses prior to taking any respiratory therapy (RES) courses.